 Deepinder Goyal calling Rahul Yadav, the Arvind Kejriwal of startup world is so much more interesting than the 100 days of Kejriwal in Delhi.

 Meeting your company’s CEO does not include knocking the door, because they are always right next to you.

 At startups, people are valued by their capabilities and not by the cabins they sit in.

-Related Article: 5 Key Traits To Look For In An Investor: An Entrepreneur’s Take
+Related Article: The Perfect Match: 5 Traits to Look For In A Co-Founder